Bezzalel1/pre-quantum-field-theory/README.md

-This repository contains official, verified PQF simulation notebooks by Daniel Manu.
+This repository contains canonical Pre-Quantum Field (PQF) simulation notebooks and supporting numerical work.

+All material here reflects the current canonical formulation of PQF.
+Earlier or exploratory versions are preserved separately for historical transparency.

-Forks and derivative work must preserve attribution
+Forks or derivative works must preserve attribution.

+PQF is an active research framework.
+Results, assumptions, and interpretations may be refined as further analytical or numerical work warrants.